Traditional Simnel cake

 6. Butter a large springform cake tin (23cm).
 Turn the dough out onto a floured surface and divide in two.
 Slip one half into the tin and pat down into a round to cover the bottom evenly.

 7. Dust a work surface with icing sugar.
 Get the marzipan out of the fridge and divide in two pieces, one slightly larger.
 Roll the smaller piece out to a disc the size of your tin, dusting with more icing sugar if necessary.
 Carefully transfer the disc into the tin, then place the remaining dough on top and gently flatten to cover the marzipan.
-Place the tin in a plastic bag and leave to prove right up to the rim.
+Place the tin in a plastic bag and leave to rise right up to the rim, about an hour.

 9. Warm up the jam in a small pan and brush the cake all over the top and sides.
 Roll out the remaining marzipan and cut a disc, using the tin as a measure.

 10. Transfer the disc on top of the cake and roll 11 balls out of the marzipan offcuts.
 Brush the top of the marzipan with beaten egg and stick the balls onto it in a circle.